Locations:

 Who should get the shingles vaccine?

-• Have had shingles: If you’ve had shingles in the past, you should get the shingles vaccine to help prevent getting the disease again.
-You should wait until the shingles rash is gone before getting the vaccine.
+• Have had shingles.
+If you’ve had shingles in the past, you should get the vaccine to help prevent getting shingles again.
+Wait until the shingles rash is gone before getting your first shot.

 Advertisement